-There are a lot of good reasons to choose a smaller swimming pool, but the most compelling reason is simply that you don’t have the space for a larger one.
-When you don’t have much of a yard to work with, it obviously limits the size of the pool you can install.
+There are a lot of good reasons to choose a smaller swimming pool, but lack of space is the biggie.
+When you don’t have much of a yard to work with, it creates an absolute limit on the size of the pool you can install.
 But that doesn’t mean it has to limit the coolness of your pool.
 With a little creativity (and some cash), small pools for small yards can be as beautiful and functional as their larger counterparts.

 Many homeowners with smaller backyards balk at the idea of getting a pool because they either think it will take up the entire yard, or that such a tiny pool will look funny.
 However, there are a lot of creative small pool designs that make the maximum use of limited space.

 A talented pool designer can work wonders.
 But before you contact a professional, it’s always best to have your own ideas to bring to the table.
-Here are three options to consider.
+Here are five options to consider.

 1. Make one or more edges of the pool run right up to a fence or wall

 The typical inground pool is accessible from all sides.
 That requires a pool deck that completely surrounds the pool and provides room enough for people to walk.
 It’s easy to underestimate how much space you need for the typical pool deck.

 One of the best ways to save space in a smaller yard is to install the pool right up against the house, a fence, a decorative wall, or some other barrier.
 For most people, giving up an entry point on one or two sides of the pool is an easy sacrifice to make.
 In fact, it’s hardly a sacrifice at all given that many of the most stunningly beautiful pools are designed this way.